papermerge/documentation/docs/setup/authentication.md

 By default {{ extra.project }} will use built-in authentication mechanism.
 You only need to provide `PAPERMERGE__AUTH__USERNAME`, `PAPERMERGE__AUTH__PASSWORD` environment variables.
-In this mode there is no other authentication party involved as all authentication is performed by {{ extra.project }} internal components.
+In this mode there is no external party involved as all authentication is performed by {{ extra.project }} internal components.

 Built-in authentication mechanism is suitable for simple setups when